Rocamain/AdvancedBeauty_CMS/README.md

 # DESCRIPTION

-Advanced Beauty CMS is a Strapi headless CMS linked to postgres data base, where your can choose and reorganize the components for every each route, create links, and add content.
+Advanced Beauty CMS is a Strapi headless CMS linked to postgres data base, where your can choose and reorganize the components for each avilable route, create links, and add content.
 [Request me access](mailto:fjrocavazquez@gmail.com) access if you want to play with it,

 Project on [production](https://https://advancedbeautycms-production.up.railway.app/admin).